Is US preparing a weapons embargo on Israel? Blinken demands more Israeli humanitarian aid for Gaza from DM Gallant

 Despite international objections to the decision to close UNRWA offices in Israel and cut all ties with the organization, the evidence that Hamas operatives have infiltrated UNRWA at various levels, and the ubiquitous presence of UNRWA supplies in Hamas bunkers and tunnels, indicates that the UN body was incapable of preventing aid from reaching the hands of Hamas.

 Israel, especially through the Office of Coordination of Government Activities in the Territories (COGAT), has pushed back against claims that it is restricting aid into Gaza, or that there are famine conditions in northern Gaza.
-One problem appears to be the U.S. government’s reliance on U.N. figures to assess the number of aid trucks entering Gaza.
+One problem appears to be the U.S. government’s reliance on UN figures to assess the number of aid trucks entering Gaza.

-COGAT has released evidence that the U.N. is only counting the trucks that it picks up and delivers, not the number of trucks crossing the border.
+COGAT has released evidence that the United Nations is only counting the trucks that it picks up and delivers, not the number of trucks crossing the border.
 It also released footage demonstrating that the UN and its agencies in Gaza are failing to pick up and deliver all the aid transferred to the Gaza side of the border.

 The All Israel News Staff is a team of journalists in Israel.